microsoft/FluidFramework/routerlicious/packages/runtime/client-api/src/api-core/README.md

-Collaborative object
+Shared object
 * Base class for all object types
 * Construction puts it in a default, un-initialized state
 * Caller must then either load it - which brings it in from an existing collab object.
 Or initializeLocal which
-* makes it a local object that is not collaborative.
+* makes it a local object that is not shared.
 A local object can be later attached which will make it
-* collaborative.
+* shared.